 Nylon strings are mostly preferred in classical or acoustic guitar.
 These guitars have no truss rod, and this is why to reduce the tension from the strings, the guitar manufacturers prefer nylon strings.
 These strings are soft and sound good.

 However, steel strings generate more tension, and as the guitar has no truss rod, the tension generated from the strings may damage the guitar neck.
 So, it’d be better if you avoid putting steel strings on a nylon strings guitar.

 Is it easy to play guitar with nylon strings?

 Certainly, it is easy to play guitar with nylon strings.
-Most of the guitarists use nylon guitar at the early stage of their learning.
+Most of the guitarists use nylon guitars at the early stage of their learning.
 The reason behind it is that our fingertips in the early stage of learning are so soft that steel strings might cut them.

 On the other hand, nylon strings are soft, they blend easily, and while pressing, they do not hurt that much.
 So, it is quite clear that playing guitar with nylon strings is easy when compared with steel strings.

 What type of strings are used in an electric guitar?

 Well, for electric guitars, there are various types of metallic strings that we use.
 But some of the most common types of strings include steel, stainless steel, and nickel-plated steel.
 These three types of metals are used for manufacturing the strings of an electric guitar.

 All of these string types can respond to magnetic configuration pickup type, and thus they allow an electric guitar to generate a hard rock type of sound.
 So, if you are going to get a string set for your electric guitar, make sure you get one of the above-mentioned types of string set.